geckosio/snapshot-interpolation/README.md

 ## Game Example

 The [github repository](https://github.com/geckosio/snapshot-interpolation) contains a nice example.
 Take a look!
-_I will create a video in the future that examples the example_
+_I will create a video in the future that explains the example a bit more._

 ```bash
 # clone the repo